 Today, Kelly is the author, illustrator, and photographer of a short stack of books, including his non-fiction picture book debut, Washed Ashore: Making Art from Ocean Plastic (Millbrook/Lerner, 2022).
 Kelly creates playful, often funny stories about some of the most challenging topics children face today—climate change, conservation, and the environment.
 His work has been featured on Good Morning America, The Today Show, Glamour magazine, Slate.com, and his parenting videos garnered YouTube’s “Top 50 Videos of the Week” award.

-Kelly’s lively school visits have been known to include reenactments of the Running of the Bulls and La Tomatina, the world’s largest food fight.
-Crazy fiestas like these happen every day in Spain where he lives with his wife and three children in an old stone house between a castle and a palace.
+Kelly’s lively school and library visits have been known to include reenactments of the Running of the Bulls and La Tomatina, the world’s largest food fight.
+Crazy fiestas like these happen every day in Spain where he lived for many years in an old stone house between a castle and a palace.
+Recently, he began his next adventure, returning to his home state of Iowa where he now lives with his wife and three children.

 Kelly is represented by Deborah Warren at East West Literary Agency.